phachon/go-logger/README_EN.md

     logger.Notice("this is a notice log!")
     logger.Info("this is a info log!")
     logger.Debug("this is a debug log!")

+    logger.Emergencyf("this is a emergency %d log!", 10) logger.Alertf("this is a alert %s log!", "format") logger.Criticalf("this is a critical %s log!", "format") logger.Errorf("this is a error %s log!", "format") logger.Warningf("this is a warning %s log!", "format") logger.Noticef("this is a notice %s log!", "format") logger.Infof("this is a info %s log!", "format") logger.Debugf("this is a debug %s log!", "format")

     // If set to asynchronous, the flush method must finally be invoked to ensure that all the logs are out logger.Flush()
 }